-- 43.1 The teaching of scheduled summer school courses by employees in addition to their normal workload, as provided in Article 13, shall be subject to additional compensation at the rate of not less than: - (a) \$10770 for a full credit course and \$5420 for a half credit course in 2012-13. - (b) \$10900 for a full credit course and \$5490 for a half credit course in 2013-14. - 43.2 The requirements of Article 43.1 above shall not apply to employees who, in addition to their normal workload, at their own request and by agreement with the Chairperson, undertake summer school teaching in exchange for release time in a regular academic session. - 43.3 The stipend listed above has been adjusted at a rate equal to 1.2%.
+- 43.1 The teaching of scheduled summer school courses by employees in addition to their normal workload, as provided in Article 13, shall be subject to additional compensation at the rate of not less than: - (a) \$12,966 for a full credit course and \$6,483 for a half credit course. - 43.2 The requirements of Article 43.1 above shall not apply to employees who, in addition to their normal workload, at their own request and by agreement with the Chair/Director, undertake summer school teaching in exchange for release time in a regular academic session.